CSBP-CPSE/MDS-Capstone-2020/personal-logs/individual/ngans_log.md

   - Discussed statistics for our project
 - PHU data preparation and cleaning
   - Added population weighted version of proximity aggregation

+Sunday May 31
+- PHU data preparation (1h)

+Monday June 1
+- Worked on merging the new LTC homes quality dataset
+  - Data cleaning/wrangling
+- Preparation for the midterm status presentation